Speech-VINO/qsr-visualizer/README.md

 ## Data Wrangling

-In the data wrangling stage, the data is processed through a complex plane where there is timestamp information recorded from the output of MCTS,
+In the data wrangling stage, the data is processed through a complex plane where there is timestamp information recorded from the output of UCB scores from a Monte Carlo Simulation.
+Also, the time series is unit spaced with each recorded variable being:

+- no. of units required for calibration,
+- the chosen distribution,
+- scores that are scaled from 0 to 1

 ## Multi-armed bandit frameworks